GoodDuck558/suricata-ips/README.md

 An inline Intrusion Prevention System that detects network attacks in real time and automatically blocks the source using Suricata and nftables.

-## Status

-🚧 In progress.
-Core lab environment and detection pipeline are being built now.
-This README will be updated with results as each component is completed.

 ## Overview

 Most student IDS/IPS projects stop at passive detection (alerting only).
 This project runs Suricata in **inline mode**, meaning it sits directly in the traffic path and can actively drop malicious connections in real time, not just log them.